dorssel/usbipd-win/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities by creating an issue: https://github.com/dorssel/usbipd-win/issues.
+Please report vulnerabilities by creating a [New Issue](https://github.com/dorssel/usbipd-win/issues/new).

 Any reported security issues for supported versions will be resolved as soon as possible.